Academic Field Study (AFS) for Master’s Students

 Course Registration: Upon final approval as indicated above from Engineering, you will be registered for EAS 895.
 No tuition and fees will be charged for this credit.
 This course is not for credit and cannot count towards the 10CUs (11CU’s for BIOT) for graduation.

 Students should not be enrolled in additional classes at Penn during the period of field study.
-If students choose to take additional classes while on field study, permission is required by ISSS, and physical proximity will be required for these on-campus classes.
+Students looking to take 1 CU while on field study, will need to permission on a case by case basis.
+Please speak directly to Grad RAS about this.

 Requirement to Complete: All academic requirements for AFS and CPT must be satisfactorily completed within the term for which the student has registered for AFS and CPT.
 Failure to complete the academic requirements would render your employment “unauthorized” and be a violation of your immigration status.
 For any student who gets a “U” grade, such sanctions may include forfeiture of the post-graduation OPT allotment and the possibility of working in the United States on any other visa.